-What type of film would you use on a satellite?
+What kind of film would you choose for a satellite?

-Polyimide tape and Kapton tape are essentially the same material, except Kapton is a type of polyimide tape.
+Kapton tape and polyimide tape are essentially the same material, except Kapton is a type of polyimide tape.

 What Is Polyimide Tape?

-On top of that, polyimide tape has excellent chemical resistance and insulation properties.
-It's unaffected by acids or oils and keeps electrical components at a consistent temperature, which is why many industries use polyimide tape to ensure their electronics don't ignite or fall below the required temperature.
+Polyimide tape also has excellent chemical resistance and insulation properties.
+It's unaffected by acids or oils and keeps electrical components at a consistent temperature, which is why many industries use it to ensure their electronics don't ignite or fall below the required temperature.

 POLYIMIDE TAPE SPECIFICATIONS

-Polyimide films have a great shelf life.
-They last about 36 months after the date of manufacture when stored properly.
+Polyimide films have a great shelf life: when stored properly, they last about 36 months after the date of manufacture.

 WHY IS POLYIMIDE TAPE SO EFFECTIVE?

 Polyimide tapes are chemical-resistant, heat-resistant, flexible, and have high tensile strength.
-There are very few other substances that resist heat and polyimides.
+Very few other substances resist heat as well as polyimides.

 Polyimide is popular because it comes in so many forms.
-Polyimides can be metalized, laminated, and can even be punch formed.
-That means you can make them into any shape you desire, increasing polyamide’s functionality across industries.
+It can be metalized, laminated, and even punch-formed, meaning it can be made into any shape across industries.

 While polyimide is a powerful heat resistor, it can still burn.
-However, polyimide is self-extinguishing, making it even more desirable for specific industries.
+However, polyimide is self-extinguishing, making it even more desirable for specific industries, like aerospace.
 If polyimide catches fire, it quickly extinguishes itself, leaving only the surface level of the tape charred and making it safer than some alternatives.

 Considering how heat-resistant polyimide is, you might wonder why it isn't more prominent in even more industries or why houses and furniture aren't made from polyimides.

-Simply put, polyimides are too expensive to use in everyday production.
+Simply put, polyimides are too expensive for everyday production.
 You would need many polyimides to effectively build a house or piece of furniture out of it, and the costs would climb incredibly high, making it unaffordable for everyday use.

 What Is Kapton Tape?

-As a type of polyimide tape, Kapton tape is heat and chemical resistant, strong, and available in very thin sheets.
-On top of that, it provides electrical insulation and has a low outgassing rate, making it great for high-vacuum applications.
+Kapton tape is a polyimide tape developed by DuPont in the 1960s.
+It is heat- and chemical-resistant, strong, and available in very thin sheets.
+It also provides electrical insulation and has a low outgassing rate, making it great for high-vacuum applications.

 WHAT MAKES KAPTON TAPE UNIQUE?